> Turbine; infrasound

 III.
 Embodied Listening while Counting my Listening Body

-“My own movement was perhaps the most ironic of all④③.”
 Whether or not ecological ethics takes account of artistic research, there are always ecological costs associated with listening in the actual place④.
-Could listening be more ecologically productive, despite the carbon emissions of the aeroplane from the Netherlands to Sihwa?
+How could listening be more ecologically productive, despite the carbon emissions of the aeroplane from the Netherlands to Sihwa?
 Of course, one of the answers can be explained in previous chapters––with learning the place through technology and perceiving that which we cannot hear in the first chapter, and with geopolitics what humans have done in the second chapter.
 For situations in a contact zone like Sihwa, attentive listening on location reveals sonic threads running through the narratives and issues under examination and suggests unexpected questions and directions to be followed⑤.
 This is a conceptual framework for producing meaningful sonic knowledge.

 Body as an active instrument